Living in or Renovating an Older Home? Asbestos Dangers and Risks

 If you think your home may contain asbestos and you’ve been considering renovating, keep an eye out for potentially dangerous situations.

-If you have small children, even small damaged areas can be serious problems.
+Even small damaged areas can be severe problems if you have small children.
 Imagine your child picking at broken tiles on the floor and then putting their fingers in their mouths.
-Or, perhaps your children are playing in an attic or basement stirring up insulation or damaged material that contains asbestos.
-Being aware of these types of dangers is important to ensuring the safety of your family.
+Or, perhaps your children are playing in an attic or basement, stirring up insulation or damaged material that contains asbestos.
+Being aware of these types of dangers is vital to ensuring the safety of your family.

-In 2000, a study was conducted demonstrating that a newborn child is 7 times more likely than a 30-year-old to contract mesothelioma from low levels of asbestos exposure.
-That means, smaller, developing lungs are more at risk.
+In 2000, a study demonstrated that a newborn child is seven times more likely than a 30-year-old to contract mesothelioma from low levels of asbestos exposure.
+That means smaller, developing lungs are more at risk.
 It’s our responsibility to make sure that the homes we are living in are safe places for our children to thrive.

 If you live in an older home, here’s what you can do: